-The fee for a ‘bespoke’ mentorship of eighteen hours, with greater flexibility and the possibility of taking over two years is £4000.
+If you are interested in a bespoke mentorship of 18 hours with greater flexibility and the possibility of taking over two years.
+Please let us know when you apply.
+The fee is £5000.

 Some mentors offer these hours to be taken as phone or Skype or online mentoring rather than face to face.
 The fee is the same.